Thunderstorm warning issued for flooding and power cuts this weekend

 Related video

-Most of England and Wales are covered by a thunderstorm warning forecasters say could spark flooding and power cuts.
+The Met Office has issued an urgent warning for thunderstorms for much of England and Wales that could spark flooding and power cuts this weekend.

-The Met Office has issued a yellow warning for thunderstorms which starts at midnight on Saturday and will remain in force for 24 hours.
+The forcecaster has issued a yellow warning for heavy rain and storms starting at midnight on Saturday and remaining in force for 24 hours.

-Forecasters said there is a small chance homes and businesses could be flooded quickly and buildings could be damaged from floodwater, lightning strikes, hail or strong winds, forecasters warned.
+It said there is a small chance homes and businesses could be flooded quickly and buildings could be damaged from floodwater, lightning strikes, hail or strong winds.

-There could also be delays or cancellations to trains and buses where flooding or lightning strikes happen and there is a slight chance some communities may be cut off by flooded roads.
+There could also be delays or cancellations to trains and buses where flooding or lightning strikes happen and there is a slight chance some communities may be cut off by water-logged roads.

 The UK Health Security Agency (UKHSA) has placed five regions of England under a yellow health alert until Monday 19 June.